 The School of Life is the home for the best self-development and skill-building courses.
 From four-week courses dedicated to looking for love (sign us up), jam-packed seven-hour workshops on being calm, to finding a fulfilling job, you’re bound to come out the other side with more life skills than when you entered.
 Don't forget to pick up some books and a latte at the cafe-cum-giftshop either.

 If you’re tired of spending all your hard-earned dollars trying to keep up with trends, then it’s probably about time you learned to sew your own clothes.
 Good thing the people behind Sew This Pattern have the best masterclasses for sewing culottes.
 They're even whole weekend workshops dedicated to sewing jeans and dresses.

 The folks at Ceramiques have created an intensive six-week course to get you throwing, sanding and glazing clay like a pro.
 If you and your friends just want to dip your toe into the world of ceramics or host an incredible hen’s party, then there's also single 90-minute or 120-minute classes available for groups of six to eight.
 They only have one rule: no re-enacting Ghost.

-WeTeachMe teach EVERYTHING.
+WeTeachMe teaches EVERYTHING.
 Essentially an Etsy for workshops, the website allows locals to list their own courses, meaning there’s everything from soap-making, to sourdough baking, macrame wall-hanging courses and ink painting lessons.
 Time to get your diary out and get started on some new skills.

 Thirsty for more skills?
 Here's a bunch of places to learn something new in Melbourne.